gusmanb/GuSprites/README.md

 ## UPDATE 2021-01-27

-Added "SetObject" and "SetObjectChecked" functions.
+Added "SetTiledObject" and "SetTiledObjectChecked" functions.

 This will fill the specified area with an object splitted in tiles.
+The object tiles must be added to the tileset in contiguous elements.
-The order of the tiles must be top-down, left-right, like sprites.
+The order of the tiles must be top-down-left-right, like sprites.

 Added "FillWithTile" and "FillWithTileChecked" functions.